 A father battling inner conflict is also at the centre of another of science-fiction’s recent heavy-hitters.
 In an article published in Entertainment Weekly in 2014, visionary director Christopher Nolan stated that at the core of his space opera Interstellar is “what it means to be a dad”.
 Like First Man, Nolan’s film is one of literal and figurative distance and divide that sees its paternal protagonist — pilot-turned-farmer Joseph Cooper (played by Matthew McConaughey) — torn by his fatherly duties to young daughter Murph (Mackenzie Foy) and his obligation to ensure the survival of humanity.

 A painful catch-22 collides with Cooper — his absence will, ultimately, save his family’s life — exemplified in the film’s most affecting scene in which Cooper replays 23-years-worth of video messages from his family after returning from a space mission gone wrong.
 As he watches on, teary-eyed, helpless and vulnerable, he’s hit by the devastating realisation that, not only are he and a now-adult Murph (Jessica Chastain) the same age, but that it is in fact him, and not those left on earth, who has truly been left behind.
-Despite the black holes, wormholes and occasional plot holes, the true story Interstellar is trying to tell is one much closer to home.
+Despite the black holes, wormholes and occasional plot holes, the real story Interstellar is trying to tell is one much closer to home.

-What both First Man and Interstellar reinforce is the idea that the best science fiction, irrespective of its otherworldly setting, almost always navigates its way back to something inherently human.
 Even Marvel has jumped aboard the vessel of cinematic space dads in recent times.
 After all, Guardians of the Galaxy Volume 2, the second of James Gunn’s soon-to-be GotG trilogy, is a film all about fathers.
 There are biological ones — Kurt Russell’s man-planet Ego — as well as surrogate ones — Michael Rooker’s whistling Yondu — a point hammered home with very little subtlety by the rather on the nose use of Cat Stevens/Yusuf’s song ‘Father And Son’ to close out the film’s final scenes.

 But if the Hollywood studio sci-fi scene seems to be exhausting the space dad trope, not too far, far away, interesting new avenues are being explored.
 Earlier this year (going by UK release dates), Claire Denis’ dark, patient, retro-futuristic drama High Life saw Robert Pattinson face the challenges of parenthood in uncharted space.
 But while tension, danger, violence and supressed terror manifest aboard a spacecraft consisting of former prisoners, the narrative’s focal point offers an engrossing, morally murky tale about breeding, reproduction and something called the “Fuck Box”.